 by Jane Lake

 Bee balm, hollyhock, hibiscus, trumpet honeysuckle, clematis, impatiens, phlox, purple coneflower, roses, cosmos and fuchsias are some of the common flowers that will attract hummingbirds to your garden.
 But hanging a hummingbird feeder where you can easily see it is probably the best way to observe the hummingbirds in action.

-There’s no need to buy expensive nectar – make your own syrup from the recipe shown here.
+There’s no need to buy expensive nectar – feed the hummingbirds by making your own syrup from the recipe shown here.